Note

 3D surface ERT inversion#

-We import the used pygimli library and toolboxes for mesh, plot and ERT.
+We import the pygimli library and toolboxes for mesh, plot and ERT.

 import pygimli as pg